Cry of the Wolf

 One animal that is a victim of this degradation is the Indian Grey Wolf.
 Wolves have been crying for attention all across the country as their last remaining habitats continue to shrink.

-From all I saw in Bhigwan in Maharashtra, the Wolf is one animal that has shifted from living in its native habitat of grasslands and scrublands to living amongst humans in the agricultural fields.
+From all I saw in Bhigwan in Maharashtra, the Wolf is one animal that has shifted from living in its native habitat of grasslands and scrublands to living amongst humans on the agricultural fields.

 Perhaps, it doesn’t have the necessary charisma to be protected?